audyviii/audyviii/README.md

 - Current Project:  Tkinter development for creating network security cracking tools -
-- 👋 Hi, I’m @audyviii
+- 👋 Hi, I’m @audyviii,
 - 👀 I’m interested in ...
 Network Security, Programming, and building Software.
 - 🌱 I’m currently learning ...
 Python/C and PenTest+
 - 💞️ I’m looking to collaborate on ...
-Python Automations/Scripting,
+Python, C, and seeking opportunities to do and learn more.
 - 📫 How to reach me ... chase.a.cantrell@live.com

 <!---